 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 Black flats, flat boots, oxford shoes….I guess the main think would be to get a classic-colored shoes (black or grey or beige) so that it doesn’t look too crazy with the socks.
-Unless the socks themselves are very plain, of course.posted about 2 years ago
+Unless the socks themselves are very plain, of course.posted over 2 years ago